 In short, a website is the lynchpin of startup marketing in that if it fails at its primary job, which is converting leads, then the startup can never truly come to fruition.
 Social media, on the other hand, offers a scalable way to reach prospects through a mix of organic and paid placements.
 Short of attending a trade show made up of a highly targeted customer base, there is simply no better way to both discover an audience and allow that audience to engage with a startup.

 A website is much more than just an extension of a startup’s brand.
 Websites are how visitors learn about a company’s offering.
 For early-stage SaaS startups, the website is especially important as it is often the only sales tool in their arsenal.
 As such, it must capture and convert leads into customers as efficiently as possible, which explains why it’s never a bad idea to hire a professional web development firm.
-The key to any website is to effectively incorporate a company’s brand identity while at the same time creating a visual flow of messages and images that guides the visitor to a call-to-action (CTA), usually a free trial or demo request.
+The key to any website is to effectively incorporate a company’s brand identity while at the same time creating a visual flow of messages and images that

 When designing and developing a website, great care should be given to the user interface (UI).
 A startup may have one chance — and mere seconds, at that — to educate a visitor enough that he or she will opt-in and convert through call-to-action of some kind.
 Great care must be taken with the UI of the website, website load time, placement of CTAs and overall site navigation.
 A good UI designer can be the difference between a 5% conversion rate and a 10% conversion rate.
 It’s well worth the investment and any website design firm should already have an experienced one on their development team.